rd16395p/TPU-Pod-Examples/iris example/README.md

 # Iris Example

-This is modfied code from the creaters of the code over at the [tpu repository.](https://github.com/tensorflow/tpu/tree/master/models/samples/core/get_started) I changed it to serve as an example of tensorflow code running on a TPU.
+This is modfied code from the creaters of the code over at the [tpu repository](https://github.com/tensorflow/tpu/tree/master/models/samples/core/get_started) and [this](https://colab.research.google.com/github/tensorflow/tpu/blob/master/tools/colab/classification_iris_data_with_tpuestimator.ipynb#scrollTo=phzyD8iCAzcp) notebook.
+I changed it to serve as an example of tensorflow code running on a TPU.

 # How to run the code